psychedelicious/lifelike/README.md

 Just below the header are the main controls for the automaton:

-- Start/stop
+- Start/stop automaton
 - Tick/iterate once
 - Speed up and slow down the automaton (via the delay between iterations):
   - Minimum speed = delay of 1 second
   - Maximum speed = no delay => as fast as your computer can go, limited by CPU and browser framerate - usually maxing at 60fps
   - Chromium browsers and Safari seem to do run noticeably faster than Firefox and manage garbage collection better, reducing stutters.

-- Toggle translate mode off and on
+There is a toggle button for Translate mode:

-  - In translate mode, can click and drag the grid to translate it.
-You can translate while the automaton is running.
+- In translate mode, can click and drag the grid totranslate it.
+You can translate while the automatonis running.
-  - When wrapping is enabled, the grid wraps around the edges as you'd expect.
+- When wrapping is enabled, the grid wraps aroundthe edges as you'd expect.
-  - **When wrapping is not enabled, the grid is cropped!**
+- **When wrapping is not enabled, the grid iscropped!**
 - Translate mode over-rides drawing mode.
 - Use the arrow keys to move one cell at a time, or hold shift and use arrow keys to move 10 cells at a time.

-- Toggle drawing mode off and on
-  - In draw mode, you can draw or erase cells on the grid.
-You can draw while the automaton is running.
-See Drawing section below.
+And one for Drawing mode (see Drawing section below).

 ### Rule & Neighborhood